elugens/hello-javascript/docs/additional-questions/binary-data-files/arraybuffer-binary-arrays.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, typed arrays behave like regular arrays.
-They also have indexes and are iterable.
+They also have indexes that are iterable.
     </div>
   </div>
 </details>